October 5, 2016

 POWERS, ABILITIES, WEAPONS & TOOLS

-Caïssa’s status as the goddess of games and strategy allows her to influence the minds of anyone in a strategic situation, including but not limited to games, competitions, sporting events, war, battle, politics and especially chess.
-She can teleport, travel through space and is immortal.
+Caïssa’s status as the goddess of games and strategy allows her to influence the minds of anyone in a strategic situation, including, but not limited to, games, competitions, sporting events, war, battle, politics, and especially, chess.
+She can teleport, travel through space, and is immortal.

-Caïssa’s existence in the minds of many is purely mythological and speculative, as she has never ever shown herself to the eyes of mortals or non-ethereal beings.
+Caïssa’s existence in the minds of many is purely mythological and speculative, as she has never shown herself to the eyes of mortals or non-ethereal beings.
 However, thousands of chess players throughout the universe have invoked her name in meditation, prayer and supplication, as they pine for her favor during matches, despite having no real evidence that she’s even out there.
 Caïssa prefers to keep her existence mysterious, as she strives to maintain only minimal involvement in the affairs of the universe.
 To that end, she fancies herself more a spectator of the great game of life, rather than an active player.

 WEIGHT: 129 lbs.

-This distinction became very important during the early 23rd century when a series of major conflicts between several planets in a remote star system called Ecko-Kameka were decided through a number of hotly contested chess matches.
-After years of tensions and disputes between the governments of the planets over laws, representation on the system council, trade agreements, immigration and currency regulations, the 16 planets decided, in lieu of all out war, they would decide the fates, futures and rules of their star system planets through chess.
+This distinction became very important during the early 23rd century, when a series of major conflicts between several planets in a remote star system called Ecko-Kameka were decided through a number of hotly contested chess matches.
+After years of tensions and disputes between the governments of the planets over laws, representation on the system council, trade agreements, immigration, and currency regulations, the 16 planets decided, in lieu of all-out war, they would decide the fates, futures, and rules of their star system planets through chess.
 All resulting outcomes would be upheld to the strictest degree, with the next tournament set to take place approximately 10 years later, and so forth.

-Each world sent a select number of representatives to a massive luxury spacecraft to participate in the month-long tournament and competition.
-The idea was the planets that could produce the strongest and most skilled strategists should have the most say in how the star-system operated.
-The event came to be known as The Caïssa Conferences and during that time the goddess was inundated with an almost overwhelming amount of prayers and petitions.
+Each world sent a select number of representatives to a massive luxury spacecraft, to participate in the month-long tournament and competition.
+The idea was, the planets that could produce the strongest and most skilled strategists should have the most say in how the star-system operated.
+The event came to be known as The Caïssa Conferences, and during that time the goddess was inundated with an almost overwhelming amount of prayers and petitions.

-And thus she became an integral part of the Echo-Kameka tradition and history.
-Of course, no actual member of the star system had any definitive proof that she existed; and of course there were those who scoffed at the idea of an ethereal goddess of chess, but still Caïssa took her role very seriously.
-She never played favorites or directly influenced the outcomes of matches, though she literally had the power to do so; instead she committed herself to assuring that the tournament was always fair and above reproach, mostly using her powers to prevent tournament participants from cheating.
+And thus, she became an integral part of the Echo-Kameka tradition and history.
+Of course, no actual member of the star system had any definitive proof that she existed; and of course, there were those who scoffed at the idea of an ethereal goddess of chess, but still, Caïssa took her role very seriously.
+She never played favorites or directly influenced the outcomes of matches, though she literally had the power to do so; instead, she committed herself to assuring that the tournament was always fair and above reproach, mostly using her powers to prevent tournament participants from cheating.

 The battle was devastating!
-Magnanimous exchanged thunderous blows with War Chess as Kaneita attempted to keep The Queen at bay with astral energy blasts.
-Anamorph, at the time was still recovering from the previous encounter and was of little use, and Masao, Kina’s older brother, was game for the fight but ultimately unable to have much effect on the villains.
+Magnanimous exchanged thunderous blows with War Chess, as Kaneita attempted to keep The Queen at bay with astral energy blasts.
+Anamorph at the time was still recovering from the previous encounter, and was of little use, and Masao, Kina’s older brother, was game for the fight, but ultimately unable to have much effect on the villains.
 Placebo, in the past, had been one of the most powerful psionic beings in the universe; in her prime, a simple thought could bring the entire ordeal to an end.
 But after a couple of centuries, her hyper-abilities had diminished to that of a more average telepath, and thus she was helpless to stop the onslaught.
-She and Magnanimous gave each other a knowing look… they knew it was only a matter of time before War Chess and Queen Immortal would defeat them and take Kina’s powers for their own.
+She and Magnanimous gave each other a knowing look… they knew it was only a matter of time before War Chess and Queen Immortal would defeat them, and take Kina’s powers for their own.

-It was at that point of desperation that Caïssa decided to shake off her spectator status and jump into the fight.
-And it wasn’t because she felt it necessary to stop a pair of villains from gaining more power and potentially taking over the world; and it wasn’t because she had some innate obligation to see to it that earth didn’t fall into chaos; and it wasn’t even because she wanted to save a little girl from certain death.
-Caïssa made the decision to jump into this fight because she did not want anything to happen to her chess partner before they could conclude their game…
+It was at that point of desperation that Caïssa decided to shake off her spectator status, and jump into the fight.
+And it wasn’t because she felt it necessary to stop a pair of villains from gaining more power, and potentially taking over the world; and it wasn’t because she had some innate obligation to see to it that Earth didn’t fall into chaos; and it wasn’t even because she wanted to save a little girl from certain death.
+Caïssa made the decision to jump into this fight, because she did not want anything to happen to her chess partner, before they could conclude their game…

-That’s right – Placebo was the powerful telepath that had challenged Caïssa to a match, and later saved her from Sedah and Nevaeh.
+That’s right – Placebo was the powerful telepath who had challenged Caïssa to a match, and later saved her from Sedah and Nevaeh.
 It was now Placebo’s move, and Caïssa was very eager to see what that move would be.
 To that end, she interjected herself into the battle in New Orleans.
 She did not have the physical strength to directly confront the villains, but what she WAS able to do was infuse Placebo, Magnanimous, Kaneita, Peter and Masao with the perfect battle strategy to stop the perilous pair.
-As the battled raged on, the heroes suddenly found themselves coming up with ideas and angles of attack that they could not have possibly imagined.
+As the battle raged on, the heroes suddenly found themselves coming up with ideas and angles of attack that they could not have possibly imagined.
 Conversely, War Chess and the Queen Immortal found that every move they tried to make was perfectly anticipated and countered by the Phenomenals; every weak spot exposed, every hole in their defense exploited.
 Before long, the villains were forced to retreat, lest they be destroyed.

-Moments later Placebo heard Caïssa’s voice in her head… “your move.”
+Moments later, Placebo heard Caïssa’s voice in her head: “Your move”.